How does CPP work?

-Everyone who has ever attempted to change knows that just willpower and good intentions by themselves are insufficient.
-The more we force ourselves to be different, the more we actually get stuck.
-Even conscious knowledge of ‘what makes you tick’ is often not enough to bring about actual change.
+Everyone who has ever attempted to change knows that willpower and good intentions alone are insufficient.
+The more we force ourselves to be change, the harder it is to make progress.
+Even conscious knowledge of what makes you tick is often not enough to bring about real change.
 Why is this?

-Only a small part of transformation – profound change or shifting – is brought about by conscious thought.
-When you’re dealing with deep and old patterns in your emotions, thoughts and behaviour, your ‘thinking brain’ is not of much use when it comes to changing yourself.
-It’s much more important to get to know your body’s reactions.
-If you would like to know more about this, click here.
+Only a small part of profound change, or transformation, is driven by conscious thought.
+When dealing with deeply engrained patterns in emotions, thoughts and behaviour, the ‘thinking brain’ is not particularly helpful as a change agent.
+It is much more important to get to know our body’s reactions.

-Core Process therapy is mindfulness-based.
-For starters, this means that the process is a cooperative venture for both client and therapist.
-Core Process therapists don’t tell you what you should be like and how you should be improving yourself, but function as a ‘facilitator’ for your process.
-A Core Process therapist accompanies you on your individual journey, during which you may gradually move towards the deeper and oldest layers of your experiences, at your own pace.
-In short, this means that you’re assisted in directing your attention at what happens within you in the present moment.
+CPP is mindfulness-based.
+The process is a collaborative venture for both client and therapist.
+As a Core Process therapist I won’t tell you what you should be like or how you should improve yourself.
+Instead I will act as a ‘facilitator’ for your healing process.
+I will accompany you on your unique journey, during which you may gradually move towards the deepest and oldest layers of your experience, at your own pace.
+In short, I will assist in bringing your attention to what is happening within you in the present moment.